-This site also points out other multiple uses for the tool, which includes: mincing a large quantity of garlic all at once, pureeing soft or cooked fruit into jam, coulis, or sauces, and juicing oranges and lemons easily once they’ve been cut into quarters.
+There are multiple uses for the tool, which include: mincing a large quantity of garlic all at once, pureeing soft or cooked fruit into jam, coulis, or sauces, and juicing oranges and lemons easily once they’ve been cut into quarters.

 For those of you out there who would happily eat mashed potatoes with every meal, here’s another big advantage of the potato ricer: you don’t need to peel your potatoes before you boil them.

 Decided To Buy Potato Ricer?
 Keep In Mind That All Potato Ricers Are Not Created Equal